englandrp/Kinect2-Data-Transmitter/README.md

 Kinect v2 data to Unity

-This is based on the good work for Kinect 1 by https://github.com/Phybbit at https://github.com/Phybbit/kinect-data-transmitter, which has now also been updated to work with the Kinect v2.
+This is a stop gap solution based on the good work for Kinect 1 by https://github.com/Phybbit at https://github.com/Phybbit/kinect-data-transmitter, which has now also been updated to work with the Kinect v2.

 **** This is based on preliminary software and/or hardware, subject to change. ****